Christmas Traditions in Germany - Saint Nicholas Day

 Anyway, back to St. Nikolaus who often visited children at home.
 We kids were always a little worried what he would tell us from his golden book.
-Mysteriously, Nikolaus had a list of our bad behaviour throughout the year in this book.
+Mysteriously, Nikolaus had listed our bad behaviour throughout the year in this book.
 How could he know?

-Saint Nicholas visiting children at home in 1960
+Saint Nicholas wearing a bishop's robe visiting children at home in 1960

 That's me and my brother in the picture, and this was towards the end of Saint Nicholas' visit, we got a bag with sweets, nuts and fruits, at last.
 My brother still looks a bit guilty, but he got his bag as well :).